+Older Alluvium

-Older Alluvium - In the central portion of the Basin, hydraulic conductivity in the Older Alluvium ranges from 0 to 81.2 feet per day, with a median conductivity of 16 feet per day.
-Field tests are higher than those reported by the USGS in 2015, which reported conductivity for the Older Alluvium ranges from 0.3 to 28 feet per day in the central Basin (USGS, 2015; USGS, 2011).
-West of the Russell fault, conductivity ranges from 0.77 to 1.79 feet per day with a median value of 1.24 feet per day in areas west of the Russell Fault, near the vineyards.
-Conductivity generally decreases with depth.
-Field data show that while the range in hydraulic conductivity for wells screened in both the Older Alluvium and Morales Formation is lower than wells screened exclusively in the Older Alluvium (ranging from 0 to 61.2 feet per day), the median value is higher at 21.4 feet per day.
-The USGS calculated the median hydraulic conductivity for the Older Alluvium (15 feet per day) to be about five times the estimated value for the Morales Formation (i.e., 3.1 feet per day) (USGS, 2013c).
+In the central portion of the Basin, hydraulic conductivity in the Older Alluvium ranges up to about 81 feet per day, with a median hydraulic conductivity of 16 feet per day.
+Field tests are also higher than those reported by the USGS (2015 and 2011) that range from 0.3 to 28 feet per day.
+West of the Russell Fault, near the vineyards, hydraulic conductivity reportedly ranges from about 0.8 to 1.8 feet per day with a median value of 1.2 feet per day.
+Field data show that the range in hydraulic conductivity for wells screened in both the Older Alluvium and Morales Formation is lower than wells screened exclusively in the Older Alluvium.
+Estimates range up to 61 feet per day with a median value of 21 feet per day.

+Morales Formation

-Morales Formation - The Morales Formation has the lowest hydraulic conductivity of all aquifer units.
-In the central portion of the Basin, conductivity for wells exclusively screened in the Morales Formation range from 1.6 to 9.9 feet per day, with a median value of 3.15 feet per day.
-Two wells were interpreted to be screened exclusively in the Morales Formation west of the Russell fault; hydraulic conductivity for these wells ranges from 1.6 - 1.98 feet per day.
-The hydraulic conductivity of the Morales Formation decreases with depth and the lower member of the formation (the clay and limestone unit) has a lower conductivity than the upper member (sandstone).
-The highest values in the Morales Formation occur in the central portion of the valley and decrease west (Singer and Swarzenski, 1970).
+The Upper Morales Formation has the lowest hydraulic conductivity of the aquifer units.
+In the central portion of the Basin, the hydraulic conductivity at wells only screened in the Morales Formation ranges from 1.6 to 10 feet per day, with a median value of 3.2 feet per day.
+Two wells were interpreted to be screened only in the Morales Formation west of the Russell Fault.
+The hydraulic conductivity for these wells ranges from 1.6 to 2 feet per day.
+The hydraulic conductivity of the Upper Morales Formation decreases with depth.
+The highest values of hydraulic conductivity in the Morales Formation occur in the central portion of the Basin and decrease to the west (Singer and Swarzenski, 1970).